carbon-language/carbon-lang/docs/design/generics/facet-type-types.md

 -   Can use IDE tooling to show all available methods, automatically inserting casting to a facet type to get that method
--   "Functional dependencies" in Haskell about the unique/generic vs. non-unique/template arguments distinction for type parameters of interfaces
+-   "Functional dependencies" in Haskell about the unique/generic versus non-unique/template arguments distinction for type parameters of interfaces
 -   Open question: is it okay for interface definer to decide (a) whether type used in constraints, (b) whether different parameters make different